toreric/NodeEmberTest/README.md

 The TestProject README.md is auto-generated and maybe somewhat misleading(?) before qualified adjustment.

-Please mail me for better information.
+Please mail me for better information / Tore

-Tore Ericsson